mapmanager/mapmanager.github.io/_posts/2015-07-25-intensity.md

 As new spines are created, they will have spine and backbone ROIs but will not have background ROIs until intensity analysis is explicitly run.

-For a **single spine**, intensity analysis is run with the 'Analyze' button in the point info panel.
+For a **single spine**, intensity analysis is run with a right-click on the spine and selecting 'Analyze Intensity' or using the 'Analyze' button in the point info panel.
 Open the point info panel in a stack window with keyboard 'i'.
+The 'point info' panel also allows parameters (spine width, etension, etc) to be set on a per-spine basis.

 For a **stack**, intensity analysis is run from a stack window using the 'Analyze Intensity' button in the 'Intensity' tab of the annotation (left) control bar.
 Open the annotation control bar in a stack window with keyboard '['.